FirefighterBlu3/drchrono/drchrono/Project Notes.md

 * allow doctor to set local timezone
 * put a HOME button on kiosk path that takes user back to patient check-in
 * put HOME button on dr path that takes user back to ...
-* employ webhooks with the API so cache updates can happen asynchronously (needs wamp for appointment page redraw)
-  * trigger a reload at midnight by our server (probably use Celery)
+* trigger a cache reload after midnight by our server (probably use Celery)
-* build a WAMP router and component so web page data can be updated real-time without page reloads (initial build created)
 * need aesthetic continuity in check-in page
 * make doctor appt page date selectable and selectable width (1day, 1wk..)
 * patient check-in ought to toast a message that the person has been [un]successfully checked in (ajax xhr happens as demographics are ajax fetched)